tos-network/emo/docs/delegated-routing.md

 #### Type

-`Type` will be still in use to avoid complexity for the user that only wants to use Kubo with the default behavior.
+`Type` will be still in use to avoid complexity for the user that only wants to use Emo with the default behavior.
 We are going to add a new type, `custom`, that will use the new router systems. `none` type will deactivate **all** routers, default dht and delegated ones.

 #### Routers